Best Cars for £149 and less a Month - December 2025

 Looking for the cheapest PCP car deals on offer in the UK today?
 You've come to the right place.

-The days of a PCP deal that required £99 or less per month for a brand-new car are sadly receding in the rear-view mirror.
-However, there are still great, affordable PCP deals on new cars out there for just a little more per month, often with other incentives like 0% APR or a deposit contribution thrown in to encourage you to sign up.
+The days of a PCP deal on a new car that required £99 or less per month are sadly receding in the rear-view mirror.
+However, there are still great, affordable PCP deals on new cars out there for just a little more on your monthly payment, and still well below the UK average finance payment of £400 a month.

-These deals take a little more effort to find, and can require a little compromise with the type of car you end up driving away with than they used to, but they are out there.
+These deals take a little more effort to find, and can require either a slightly bigger deposit or a little compromise with the type of car you end up driving away with, but they are out there.
 What's more, this page is here to help.
 Updated regularly, this is where you'll find the best value new-car PCP deals we've found online.

 We're including some great used-car PCP deals here, too.
 We'll aim to highlight some of the more affordable models on the heycar website, all backed by a warranty and money back guarantee should your choice of car not quite be the fit you thought it might.